Puerto Rican Pernil Recipe

 Instructions

-• In a food processor combine the onion, 2 tablespoons olive oil, orange juice, half of the garlic cloves, serrano pepper, oregano, cumin, paprika, salt, and black pepper; process until smooth.
+• Make the marinade.
+In a food processor or blender, combine the onion, 2 tablespoons olive oil, orange juice, half of the garlic cloves, serrano pepper, oregano, cumin, paprika, salt, and black pepper; process until smooth.
+Reserve about ⅓ of the marinade in a separate container; put it in the fridge and save it for serving.
+Pour the remaining marinade into a large separate mixing bowl or dish, and set aside.

-• Place roast in the dish with the marinade and turn to coat.
+• Prep the pork and marinate.
+Cut slits into the pork shoulder roast.
+Fill each slit with the remaining cloves of garlic.
+Place the pork roast in the dish with the marinade and turn to coat.
 Cover and refrigerate for 1 to 8 hours.

-• To the heated oil, add the pork roast and brown on all sides; remove roast from IP and set aside.
+• Brown the pork.
+Select the “saute” button on your Instant Pot and heat up 2 tablespoons of olive oil.
+To the heated oil, add the pork roast and brown on all sides; remove the roast from the IP and set aside.

-• Carefully pour in the chicken broth and stir all the browned bits from the bottom of the instant pot.
+• Deglaze.
+Carefully pour in the chicken broth and stir all the browned bits from the bottom of the instant pot.

-• Return roast to the IP; lock lid and pressure cook on HIGH for 60 minutes.
+• Cook.
+Return the pork roast to the IP; lock the lid and pressure cook on HIGH for 60 minutes.
+Release pressure naturally for 10 minutes, then do a quick release.

-• Remove roast from the instant pot and transfer to a cutting board; shred the pork with two forks or meat-shredding claws.
+• Finish and serve.
+Remove the pork from the instant pot and transfer it to a cutting board; shred it with two forks or meat-shredding claws.
+Serve with rice, tortillas, lime wedges, cilantro, and reserved marinade.

 Notes